Blam! (album)

 Blam! is the third album by the Los Angeles-based duo the Brothers Johnson.
-Released in 1978, the album topped the Billboard R&B albums chart and reached number seven on the pop albums chart.
+Released in 1978, the album topped the Billboard R&B albums chart and reached number seven on the Billboard 200 pop albums chart.
 It was certified Platinum in the US by the RIAA.

 Critical reception

 Alex Henderson of AllMusic wrote that the album "demonstrates that funk can be sleek and gritty at the same time...
 Blam! is excellent from start to finish."